hairypoppins/lightdesk/README.md

 An add-on for Blender 2.8+

-Lightdesk provides a lighting control panel in the sidebar of any 3D view.
+Lightdesk provides a lighting control panel in the sidebar of the 3D view.
-Add lights from the current scene to lighting channels on the desk.
-Control the visibility, power, and color of multiple lights from this single panel.
-Tweak your scene lighting without first having to hunt/select individual lights in the 3D/Outliner views and clicking their light properties tab.
+Add lights from the current scene to lighting channels on the 'desk'.
+Control the visibility, power, and color of multiple lights from this desk.
+Tweak your scene lighting without having to hunt/click individual lights in the 3D/Outliner views and selecting their light properties tab.

-Select the Lightdesk tab in the 3D view sidebar ('N') and a Scene Lights panel will be displayed.
+Select the Lightdesk tab in the 3D view sidebar ('N') to display the Scene Lights panel.

 {insert panel image}